QuantLet/Styleguide-and-FAQ/README.md

 ## Build software better, together, now (QuantNet 2.0 @ GitHub)
 <img src="pictures/RapidPrototyping.png" width="880" />

-### We highly recommend that you first familiarize yourself with the [Styleguide](guidelines/Styleguide_Guide_GitHub.pdf), at best before you start programming your project.

 __This repository includes:__
 - [__Styleguide of Quantlets__](guidelines/Styleguide_Guide_GitHub.pdf): It details ...
 	- the requirements toward the Quantlet(s) and the accompanying Metainfo.txt file,